External Connectivity¶

 Most box-building recipes for libvirt and Virtualbox Vagrant plugins recommend using a management VRF for the management interface.
 The default route is thus installed into the management VRF, and the client you’re using on the network device has to be VRF-aware to reach external destinations.
 For example, you’ll have to use a command similar to ping vrf name destination to ping external IP addresses.

 libvirt and containerlab providers create configuration files that connect all lab devices to a management network.
-Together with the default route configured on network devices, it’s always possible to reach the management IP address of every device in your lab.
+Together with the default route configured on network devices, it’s always possible to reach the management IP address of every device in your lab, but you have to fix the routing in the external network – the management network IPv4 prefix has to be reachable from the external network.

-If you need control-plane connectivity to your lab devices, consider running your workload as another virtual machine in the lab.
-Please see Unprovisioned Devices for more details.
+If you need control-plane connectivity to your lab devices (for example, you’d like to run BGP with a device outside of your lab), consider running your additional devices as virtual machines in the lab.
+Please see Unknown Devices and Unprovisioned Devices for more details.

-If you’re familiar with Linux networking, you could also connect the Linux bridges created by libvirt2 or containerlab3 providers to the host TCP/IP stack or an external interface.
+Connecting containers to the outside world is trickier – you have to connect the Linux bridges used by containerlab3 to the host TCP/IP stack or an external interface.
 The details are beyond the scope of this tutorial.

 VirtualBox uses a different connectivity model.
 It maps device TCP/UDP ports into host TCP/UDP ports.
 The default ports mapped for each network device are ssh, http and netconf.
 It’s possible to add additional forwarded ports to the defaults.providers.virtualbox.forwarded parameter; the details are beyond the scope of this tutorial.